tjamescouch/org/SECURITY.md

 ## Hardening recommendations

-These are strongly recommended for day-to-day use:
+These defaults match the project’s VM-first posture and are recommended for day-to-day use.

 1. **Run inside a VM**
-   Prefer a small Linux VM with a host-only network.
-Point `LLM_BASE_URL` to the host-only IP to keep the model interface private.
+   Prefer a small Linux VM (e.g., Lima).
+Keep the model private and reachable only from the guest:
+   - Set `ORG_OPENAI_BASE_URL` to the Lima host address:
+     ```bash
+     export ORG_OPENAI_BASE_URL="http://192.168.5.2:11434/v1"
+     ```
+   - (Alternative) Use a reverse SSH tunnel so the LLM remains on Mac loopback and appears on the VM loopback:
+     ```bash
+     ssh -F ~/.lima/_config/ssh_config lima-org-lima -N -f -R 11434:127.0.0.1:11434
+     export ORG_OPENAI_BASE_URL="http://127.0.0.1:11434/v1"
+     ```
+   Keep VM firewall/UFW default-deny for outbound except the loopback and the single LLM port you need.

 2. **Use the sandbox backend**
-   Set `SANDBOX_BACKEND=podman`.
-By default we start containers with:
+   Set `ORG_ENGINE=podman`.
+Containers start rootless with:
    - read-only bind for `/project` (your repo),
-   - a writable `/work` scratch copy,
+   - writable `/work` scratch copy,
-   - **network disabled**,
+   - **egress-only networking** via `slirp4netns:allow_host_loopback=true` (no inbound),
-   - dropped capabilities and `--userns=keep-id`.
+   - `--cap-drop=ALL`, `--security-opt no-new-privileges`, and `--userns=keep-id`.
-   This shrinks the blast radius for accidental commands.
+   This keeps changes auditable and shrinks the blast radius for mistakes.
+   > If a task truly needs no network at all, you can run with `--network=none`.

 3. **Keep “safe mode” on (optional)**
-   The `--safe` flag (or `SAFE_MODE=1`) preserves additional guardrails.
-Treat the `sh` tool as untrusted input even in safe mode; guards are heuristics.
+   Use `--safe` or `export ORG_SAFE_MODE=1` for additional confirmation gates.
+Treat any shell tooling as untrusted input even in safe mode; guardrails are heuristics.

 4. **Review every patch**
-   Never auto-apply changes without reading the patch.
-Deny patterns override allows; keep `.git/**`, `.org/**`, `.env`, `**/*.pem`, `.github/**` denied.
+   Never auto-apply changes without reading the diff.
+Deny patterns override allows; keep
+   `.git/**`, `.org/**`, `.env`, `**/*.pem`, `.github/**` denied.

 5. **Mind secrets and transcripts**
    Avoid sending secrets to models.
-The run directory (`.org/runs/<id>/`) stores `transcript.txt` and step outputs; keep the repo private and rotate secrets if something leaks.
+Run directories (`.org/runs/<id>/`) contain `transcript.txt` and step outputs—keep the repo private and rotate secrets if something leaks.

 6. **Prefer dedicated working directories**
    If you add custom tools, validate they cannot escape the working directory via `..` or symlinks.

 7. **Keep your LLM endpoint private**
-   Do not expose unauthenticated local model servers to untrusted networks.
-Bind to a private interface or firewall them.
+   Do **not** expose unauthenticated local model servers to untrusted networks.
+For Lima, prefer `192.168.5.2:11434` or the reverse-tunnel/VM-loopback option above.
+Avoid binding to `0.0.0.0` unless you understand and control the exposure.

 ---